Austin Deportation Defense Attorney

 Helping People in Danger of Deportation Across Texas

 matter.
-Without a strong and effective defense, it means you will be sent
+Without a solid and effective defense, you will be sent back to

-back to your home country and separated from any family members currently
+your home country and separated from any family members currently residing

-residing in the U.S. After being removed, you may be barred from entering
+in the U.S. After being removed; you may be barred from entering the U.S.

 Zavala Law, PLLC, we have

-years of experience in handling deportation/removal.
-We will do everything legally possible
+years of experience handling deportation/removal.
+We will do everything legally possible to

 You can be deported from the U.S. for a variety of reasons.
 One of the

-simplest and most apparent reasons for removal is that you entered or
+most straightforward and apparent reasons for removal is that you entered

-remained in the U.S. without legal status.
-However, even individuals with
+or remained in the U.S. without legal status.
+However, even individuals

-a visa or green card can be deported for many reasons.
+with a visa or green card can be deported.